Parramatta Park

 Parramatta Park has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-A total of 61 infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Notable initiatives include the Cairns Hospital Expansion Project, the Cairns Smart Green Economy Initiative, Esplanade Waterfront Apartment Towers, and the Cairns Health and Innovation Centre (CHIC).
-The following list details those projects expected to be most relevant.
+AreaSearch has identified 61 projects that could impact the area, with key ones being the Cairns Hospital Expansion Project, Cairns Smart Green Economy Initiative, Esplanade Waterfront Apartment Towers, and Cairns Health and Innovation Centre (CHIC).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.